HangDENG-coder/BranchDetection-net/README.md

 ## 📦 Data

-Expected input: 3D TIFF or MAT volumes with voxel annotations for branch and terminal points.
+Expected input: 3D TIFF or MAT volumes with voxel annotations for branch points.

 ## 🛠️ GUI for Labeling